Homer G. Phillips Hospital: Construction

 Between 1910 and 1920, the black population of St. Louis increased by sixty percent, as rural migrants came North in the Great Migration to take industrial jobs, yet the public City Hospital served only whites, and had no facilities for black patients or staff.

 A group of black community leaders persuaded the city in 1919 to purchase a 177-bed hospital (formerly owned by Barnes Medical College) in Mill Creek Valley at Garrison and Lawton avenues to serve African Americans.
 This hospital, denoted City Hospital #2, was inadequate to the needs of the more than 70,000 black St. Louisans.
 Local black attorney Homer G. Phillips led a campaign for a civic improvements bond issue that would provide for the construction of a larger hospital for blacks.

 When the bond issue was passed in 1923, the city refused to allocate funding for the hospital, instead advocating a segregated addition to the original City Hospital, located in the Peabody-Darst-Webbe neighborhood and distant from the center of black population.
 Phillips again led the efforts to implement the original plan for a new hospital, successfully debating the St. Louis Board of Aldermen for allocation of funds to this purpose.
 Site acquisition resulted in the purchase of 6.3 acres in the Ville, the center of the black community of St. Louis.
 But, before construction could begin, Homer G. Phillips was shot and killed.
 Although two men were arrested and charged with the crime, they were acquitted; and Phillips' murder remains unsolved.

 Construction on the site began in October 1932, with the city initially using funds from the 1923 bond issue and later from the newly formed Public Works Administration.
-City architect Albert Osburg was the primary designer of the building, which was completed in phases.
+City architect Albert A. Osburg was the primary designer of the building, which was completed in phases.
+Osburg also designed the nearby Tandy Community Center.
 The central building was finished between 1933 and 1935, while the two wings were finished between 1936 and 1937.
 The hospital was dedicated on February 22, 1937, with a parade and speeches by Missouri Governor Lloyd C. Stark, St. Louis Mayor Bernard Francis Dickmann, and Secretary of the Interior Harold L. Ickes.
 Speaking to the black community of St. Louis, Ickes noted that the hospital would help the community "achieve your rightful place in our economic system."
 It was renamed in 1942 from City Hospital #2 to Homer G. Phillips, in his honor.